emliang/Heatwave.Impact.on.EU.Grid/README.md

 ## Demos
 The code contains the following demos for the Methodology:
-- Heatwave generation based on morphing approach
+1. Heatwave generation based on morphing approach
-- Demand calibration based on demand.ninja
+2. Demand calibration based on demand.ninja
-- Heat balance equation calculation and visualization
+3. Heat balance equation calculation and visualization
-- ACOPF/TD-ACOPF-quad/TD-ACOPF-iter solving by IPOPT + Pyomo
+4. ACOPF/TD-ACOPF-quad/TD-ACOPF-iter solving by IPOPT + Pyomo
-- A country-level analysis based on the Datasets
+5. A country-level analysis based on the proposed methodology

+## Liscence
+CC-BY-4.0